 Doctor Spotlight: Teresa Tang

-Dr. Teresa Tang is a board-certified in Physical Medicine and Rehabilitation, as well as Pain Medicine.
+Dr. Teresa Tang is board-certified in Physical Medicine and Rehabilitation, as well as Pain Medicine.
 Dr. Tang practices in Concord, Derry and Windham.
 Dr. Tang is a graduate of Wake Forest University, where she earned her Bachelor of Science (Biology) degree.
 Dr. Tang then earned her Doctor of Medicine at the University of Maryland School of Medicine in Baltimore, MD, where she also completed her Internship in Internal Medicine.
 Then, Dr. Tang moved to The Johns Hopkins University School of Medicine, also in Baltimore, where she completed her Residency in Physical Medicine and Rehabilitation, as well as her Fellowship in Pain Medicine.

 Q: When did you first know you wanted to become a physiatrist?

 A: I knew that I wanted to become a physiatrist during my third year of medical school.
 I was actually thinking that I would go into neurology or internal medicine, but discovered physiatry as a specialty during an interest group meeting (I had originally gone just for the food!).
 I loved the focus on enhancing a patient’s function and treating them as a whole.

 Q: What were some challenges you faced along the way?